Meridian Hill Park: Pre-park history

-The earliest known inhabitants of the land beneath present-day Meridian Hill Park were the Nacotchtank tribe, who had either been chased away by white settlers or died from introduced diseases by 1700.
+The earliest known inhabitants of the land beneath present-day Meridian Hill Park were the Nacotchtank tribe, who by 1700 had either been chased away by white settlers or died from introduced diseases.
 At the time of Washington, D.C.'s creation in 1790, the land was owned by Robert Peter, a wealthy Georgetown merchant and politician, and was known as Peter's Hill.
 The area included a stream known as Slash Run that flowed south, emptying into Tiber Creek.
 In 1804, President Thomas Jefferson had a geodetic marker placed on this large hill.
 Centered exactly north of the White House, this marker helped to establish a longitudinal meridian for the city and the nation: the "White House meridian".
 The land was sold to Washington Bowie in 1811 by Peter's son.

 Following the War of 1812, Commodore David Porter acquired the hill in 1816 as part of a 110 acre tract of land that he had purchased for $13,000; he named this property "Meridian Hill".
 On the brow of this prominent hill on his new estate, and close to the marker, Porter reputedly commissioned architect George Hadfield to design a mansion which he also named Meridian Hill.
 The house was completed in 1819 and faced south with a dramatic view of the city.
 It was described as "constructed of brick, stuccoed, and 90 feet wide and 54 feet deep...1½ stories with a portico 54 feet by 12 feet."

 Due to his unsuccessful attempts to farm the land, Porter went into debt and mortgaged the property in 1820 to Commodore John Rodgers.
 Following his presidential term, the property was leased to John Quincy Adams in 1829.
 He and his wife, Louisa, only lived there for a few months before Meridian Hill was sold to J. Florentius Cox.
 The property was sold to Colonel Gilbert L. Thompson and William Dorsey in 1856.
 Thompson reportedly owned slaves that worked on Meridian Hill.
 The two men sold the property to Josiah Sturges who in turn sold it to Olivert Pettit.
 Shortly before the onset of the Civil War, Meridian Hill was leased to Henry Welden who operated a pleasure park on the property.
 In an advertisement, Welden described the house as "large and commodious having two large dancing rooms for both ladies and gentlemen".
 He also stated "I have erected a large pavilion for picnic parties.